mozillazg/pypy/pypy/doc/discussion/finalizer-order.rst

 and if you call an external C function, it must be a "safe" function.
 (XXX check/implement this)

+If there are several objects with destructors, they are called in a random order --- but that should be fine because destructors cannot do much anyway.

 Register_finalizer
 ------------------

-The interface is made with PyPy in mind, but should be generally useful.
+The interface for full finalizers is made with PyPy in mind, but should be generally useful.

 ``rgc.register_finalizer(obj.finalizer_method)``